redmic-project/storage-nfs-server/README.md

 If your Docker host has [AppArmor](https://wiki.ubuntu.com/AppArmor) activated, you'll need to perform additional steps to allow the container to start an NFS server.

-1. Ensure you have the `apparmor-utils` installed package installed on the Docker host. e.g. for Debian or Ubuntu:
+1. Ensure you have the `apparmor-utils` and `lxc` packages installed on the Docker host. e.g. for Debian or Ubuntu:

-       $ sudo apt-get install apparmor-utils
+       sudo apt-get install apparmor-utils lxc

 1. Create a file on the Docker host with the following contents: